The Word Is Your Oyster: Top 5 Insights Into Travel Marketing Messages

 Travel-specific emojis, such as the island ????️, the sun ☀️, and the bikini ???? all appear in high-performing variants, showing that it’s good to be playful with your messages.
 If you’re already talking about trips to paradise, why not double down with a palm tree ???? and a tropical cocktail ?????

 But the fun doesn’t stop there – even outside the vacation emojis, we found that the party popper ????, the raised hands ????, and this cool dude ???? are among the high performers.
 Basically, keep it light, keep it fun, and bring the escapism to your customers’ inboxes.
 In a sea of meeting requests and reminders about overdue dentist appointments, bring a little bit of sunshine into your customers’ lives.

 The cost-of-living crisis is making a lot of people think differently about their travel plans.
 Perhaps instead of multiple short breaks, customers are investing in a single big trip for the year, and customers are also shopping around between brands to get the most bang for their buck.

 Our analysis of travel brand messages shows that while sale messaging has always been pretty popular (and has only become more common since the global travel restrictions lifted), messages including a specific price are either really popular, or really not.
 Our data found that in summer, price messaging shoots up, while it’s less popular in the winter months.
 January is typically the key month for travel sales, so perhaps customers are happy to browse the bargains on offer rather than responding to a specific sale price.

 This travel peak, play around with specific prices (“Travel to St Lucia for $499”), sale messages (“Sale now on!
-See the world for less”), or even loyalty points and miles (check out our webinar with US travel and hospitality experts Apple Leisure Group for inspo) to see what gets your customers clicking and booking.
+See the world for less”), or even loyalty points and miles to see what gets your customers clicking and booking.

 4. Fun in the sun